ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 ## Searching Stage

 Basically speaking, finding metadata is a process of searching for the song's information on the internet.
-You can start with general-purpose search engines like [Google](https://www.google.com), [Bing](https://www.bing.com) or [Yandex](https://yandex.com) to locate official titles, artists, and other relevant details.
+You can start with general-purpose search engines like [Google](https://www.google.com), [Bing](https://www.bing.com) or [Yandex](https://yandex.com) to locate official titles, artists and other relevant details.

 When searching, try using the specific keywords you already know, such as a lyric snippet, a presumed song title, the artist's name or any other unique identifiers.
 For music that isn't too obscure, top search results will typically lead you to official release pages or major streaming sources.